Samsung/tizen-docs/docs/platform/porting/connectivity.md

 } net_nfc_oem_interface_s;
 ```

 The `nfc_oem_interface_s` struct is exported in the `nfc-plugin`.
 Using this interface structure, the `nfc-manager` communicates with the OAL interfaces at runtime.
-The NFC plugin loads when the `nfc-manager` is started and the plugin `init()` function is called to initialize the NFC chip.
+The NFC plugin loads when the `nfc-manager` is started and the plugin `init()` function is called to initialize the NFC chip:

 ```cpp
 int (*init) (net_nfc_oem_controller_init*);